Complete Photography Guide in Honolulu

 2. “How do we avoid looking ‘stiff’ in urban settings?”

 The key is to let the city’s energy guide you.
 A candid stroll through Chinatown’s markets often yields the most dynamic shots.
-Here’s an example of a downtown session that nailed it.

 3. “What’s the most underrated time of day for photos?”